Ballots are tabulated on election night at the Fulton County Election Hub and Operation Center on November 5, 2024, in Fairburn, Georgia.

 "I would have been unsurprised if the Fulton County DA was targeted by the administration for investigation," said Anthony Michael Kreis, a political scientist at the Georgia State University College of Law.
 "But going directly after the Fulton County elections office is an entirely different and potentially startling development."

-The voting rights group All Voting Is Local told Democracy Docket that “by calling on the Trump administration’s Department of Justice, the conspiracy theorists who now make up a majority of the [elections board] are abusing their power to threaten and intimidate local election officials who refuse to cave to lies about the 2020 election."
+The voting rights group All Voting Is Local said in a statement that "by first calling on the Trump administration's Department of Justice to investigate Fulton again, and now supporting the lawsuit, the conspiracy theorists who now make up a majority of the State Election Board are abusing their power.
+Perpetuating misinformation about elections can lead to threats against local election officials who refuse to cave to lies about the 2020 election."

 The FBI on Wednesday executed a search warrant at the warehouse that serves as the election hub for Fulton County, Georgia—a location central to President Donald Trump's election fraud conspiracy theories.